 Unfortunately, AT&T eventually terminated their personal Web hosting service for customers to whom they were providing Internet access.
 This forced another re-hosting of TowerBells.org, this time to the author's personal Web space under Apple Computer's dot-Mac service.
 That service was later transformed into the MobileMe service, but in 2011 Apple announced that it would be terminated at the end of June 2012.
 This set the stage for yet another rehosting.

 The final step in this long journey came in March 2012, when the Board of Directors of the Guild terminated the author's volunteered support of the Guild Website.
 That necessitated relocation of the technical information which had been attached to that Website since its beginning.

 The serendipity of these two relocation requirements prompted merger of the two formerly separate Web publications into one.
-Since commercial Web hosting has become relatively inexpensive, one such service was selected to provide what is hoped will be a permanent home for this online publication.
+Since commercial Web hosting has become relatively inexpensive, one such service was selected to provide what was hoped would be a permanent home for this online publication.
 Since the site data pages are produced from the same database, it took very little effort to combine the two sets of information onto one Website.
 Considerable reworking of some of the general text pages was done immediately following the merger, in order to integrate the two sections more fully.
-Some additional work remains to be done in that direction, and it is being accomplished on an incremental basis.
+Some additional work remained to be done in that direction, and was accomplished on an incremental basis.

 Phase 4 - Relocation yet again

 In January 2015, the Website was relocated to a different hosting company (HostMySite), where it remains.
 See the news for 2015 for details.